friendsofstrandseq/mosaicatcher-pipeline/docs/Docker-example.md

 ```

 This should reproduce the whole analysis.
 Note that certain steps, for example *FreeBayes* may take a long time.

+**Note**: We highly recommend running jobs in parallel, using for example`-j 23` when invoking snakemake.

 ### Extracting results from within Docker